timothytrippel/bomberman/README.md

 ### Circuits

 The `circuits/` directory contains three example hardware designs to try out the Bomberman toolchain on.
 These designs are: an 128-bit AES accelerator (CNTR mode only), a UART core, and an OR1200 processor.
-For information on how to run the Bomberman toolchain on each hardware design, see the README.md file in the the `circuits/` directory.
+For information on how to run the Bomberman toolchain on each hardware design, see the **E2E Bomberman Analysis of Real Circuits** section below.

 ### Scripts